To explore our comprehensive SMFA at Tufts website, click here.

 The MFA in SMFA at Tufts

 The SMFA at Tufts is one of only two art schools in the United States affiliated with a major museum.
-Located right next door, the Museum of Fine Arts, Boston (MFA) has nearly 450,000 works of art.
-Students at the SMFA at Tufts have access to the Museum's collections and exhibitions, as well as the the Morse Study Room where works on paper not currently on view can be examined up close.
-Our students also benefit from relationships with the Museum's curatorial and conservation staff as well as opportunities to intern, assist with installations, and show their work at the MFA.
+Located right next door, the Museum of Fine Arts, Boston (MFA) has nearly 450,000 works of art ranging from antiquity to the present day.
+Students at the SMFA at Tufts have access to the Museum's collections and exhibitions, as well as the Morse Study Room where works on paper not currently on view can be examined up close.
+Our students also benefit from relationships with the Museum's curatorial and conservation staff as well as opportunities to intern, assist with installations, collaborate with visiting artists, and show their work at the MFA.
+Students of the SMFA at Tufts are educated through in-person exposure to the history of art, and the professional networks that make up today’s art world.